 Yes.
 You can manage your messages through the Message Center in Personal Internet Banking.
 You may change alert preferences and/or delete scheduled alerts all together.

-How long does it take to receive a Messenger alert?
+How long does it take to receive an alert?

 Text message and email alerts may arrive in as little as 20 minutes, depending upon the type of alert and how often the corresponding account information changes.